Nvidia targets enthusiasts with hand-held game gadget

-SAN FRANCISCO (Reuters) - Chipmaker Nvidia said it will start shipping a hand-held gaming device in June, a bid to use its appeal with PC game enthusiasts to challenge console makers like Sony Corp and Microsoft Corp.
+SAN FRANCISCO, May 14 (Reuters) - Chipmaker Nvidia said it will start shipping a hand-held gaming device in June, a bid to use its appeal with PC game enthusiasts to challenge console makers like Sony Corp and Microsoft Corp .

 SHIELD, which was announced in January and uses Nvidia’s Tegra 4 mobile processors, will be priced at $349, the company said in a release on Tuesday.